polterguy/fine-tune-hyperlambda/README.md

 Below are hyper parameters I've had success with in some example runs for gpt-40-mini.

-1. Epochs - 3
+1. Epochs - 6
-2. Batch size - 8
+2. Batch size - 5
-3. LR multiplier - 0.17
+3. LR multiplier - 0.25

-If you're successful, you should have training loss around 0.1 - 0.6, and full validation loss at 0.3 higher than training loss, between 0.4 and 0.9.
+If you're successful, you should have training loss around 0.1 - 0.7, and full validation loss at 0.3 higher than training loss, between 0.4 and 1.0.

-Notice, during inference you should use around 0.0 and 0.1 in temperature to tighten its result better.
+Notice, during inference you should use around 0.0 and 0.1 in temperature to tighten results.

 ## Example test prompts